burger

 Link a domain name to the Mail Service

-This guide explains how to link a domain name to a Mail Service Infomaniak.
+This guide explains how to link a domain name to an Email Service Infomaniak.

 If your domain name is registered with Infomaniak and is in the same user account or organization as the email, then there is nothing to do.

-• Refer to this other guide to check and correct any potential configuration errors.
+• Refer to this other guide to check and correct any possible configuration errors.

-If your domain name is registered with Infomaniak but under a different user account or Organization, then:
+If your domain name is registered with Infomaniak but in a different user account or Organization, then:

-• Edit its DNS zone by specifying the MX of Infomaniak (+ SPF & DKIM).
+• Edit its DNS zone by specifying Infomaniak's MX (+ SPF & DKIM).

 • Any DNS addition/modification can take up to 48 hours to propagate.